lambda-music/lambda-music/readme.md

 Pulsar consists three parts of components :

 - [KawaPad](./workspace/kawapad/readme.md )
-  KawaPad is a simple editor which can be extended by writing Lisp Scheme code.
+  KawaPad is a simple editor which can be extended by writing Scheme code.
   It has a number of basic editor functions for writing Scheme programs.
-These functions are written by Lisp Scheme itself.
+These functions are written by Scheme itself.

 - [Metro](./workspace/metro/readme.md )
   Metro is a simple framework to build music sequencer systems.
 Metro